 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SL1 does not provide wifi capability.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the SL1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SL1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Nikon D7500 Manual.
+Further information on the features and operation of the SL1 and D7500 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Nikon D7500 Manual.

 So how do things add up?
 Is the Canon SL1 better than the Nikon D7500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.